-• Accurate policy for the membership to understand what committees are operating and what they are mandated to do.

-• Clear understanding for the governance committee to identify gaps for their work in preparing a new governance structure and committees.
+- Accurate policy for the membership to understand what committees are operating and what they are mandated to do. - Clear understanding for the governance committee to identify gaps for their work in preparing a new governance structure and committees.

-Moved By: Walnut Grove (Juteau) Seconded By: David Thompson (Lopez) Board Recommendations Recommended Action: To defeat To approve No Recommendation Comments: • The Board supports a clear and defined • The Board also encourages Administrat • •
+Moved By: Walnut Grove (Juteau)

+Seconded By: David Thompson (Lopez)

+Board Recommendations Recommended Action: To defeat To approve No Recommendation Comments: The Board supports a clear and defined control ommitte e structure with Po licy that reflects its operations.
+The Board also encourages Administrator s and A[ O's to consider whe re they can contribu ite within these committees.

-Notice #8: 19.0.0 BC School Sports Activity Current:
+Notice #8: 19.0.0 BC School Sports Activity

+N/A

+To add 🔲

+To amend

+To Remove

-Proposed: To add To Remove To amend 19.1.1 Rugby 7's would be approved for demonstration sport.
-The Board the membership to formally con and Rugby Commission will br ring forward a motion next year (2020 AGM Rationale (Why this motion is being put for vard): • The sport would fall under the Spring Seaso n of Play. • The BCSSRU has delivered an Invitational z regional qualification tournaments in recent years.
-1 ient structures. • 7-a-side Rugby has become a separate & di • 0, 7-a-side Rugby is now a recognized Olympic Sport, 15-a-side Rugby is not.
-Intended Outcomes of the Motion ( What is the change): - • To allow existing tournaments to be formally approved as a BCSS Provincial Championship for Rugby (7-a-side) To allow schools with smaller student population lations to undertake the devel opment of a rugby pro ogram.
-Moved By: St. George's (Kern) Seconded B y: Byrne Creek (Adland) Board Recommendations Recommended Action: To defeat To a approve 🔲 No Re ecommendation Comments:
+19.1.1 Rugby 7's would be approved for the 2019-2020 academic year, to be played in the spring season of play as a demonstration sport.
+The Board and Rugby Commission will bring forward a motion next year (2020 AGM) to allow the membership to formally consider adding Rugby 7's as a recognized BCSS activity.

+- The sport would fall under the Spring Season of Play. - The BCSSRU has delivered an Invitational Provincial Championship for 7-a-side Rugby for over 35 years, involving regional qualification tournaments in recent years.
+This would be a formalization of the current tournament structures. - 7-a-side Rugby has become a separate & distinct discipline from 15-a-side Rugby. - 7-a-side Rugby is now a recognized Olympic Sport, 15-a-side Rugby is not.

+- To allow existing tournaments to be formally approved as a BCSS Provincial Championship for Rugby (7-a-side) - To allow schools with smaller student populations to undertake the development of a rugby program.

-- The Board supports the addition of Rugby 7's but wants to ensure it is done in a safe manner.
-The Board has worked with the Commission to explore various concepts (tournament dates, structures, safety limits, etc.) and feel its now appropriate to trial it for a year to work out the kinks as well as gauge the effect it has on Rugby 15s.
+Moved By: St. George's (Kern) Seconded By: Byrne Creek (Adland) Board Recommendations Recommended Action: To defeat To approve No Recommendation Comments: - The Board supports the addition on of Rugby 7's but wants to ensure it is done in a safe manner.
+The Board has worked with the Commission to explore various concepts (tournament dates, structures, safe ty limits, etc.) and feel its now appropriate to trial it for a year to work out the kinks as well as gauge the effect it has s on Rugby 15s.